 WHAT DO I PROPOSE AND WHY?

 The world should become a decent place.
-All I am trying is to be a part of the change.
+I am trying is to be a part of the change.
 To facilitate it I have created (2001) a foundation, over-ambitiously named but usable.

 I also promise to remove immediately any pictorial material that anybody might claim: it is used in good faith and for non-lucrative purposes.

 Mnemosophy makes future happen

 The vantage point does not change (professional) reality itself, but our relation to it.
 So I preach Mnemosophy as emerging science of public memory.
 This viewpoint as it proved generously productive.
 It reveals new challenges and offers new projects, new books and lectures and writings.
 Whoever wishes to learn about oneself and the world needs to be inventing and proposing new ideas.